 A humble to-do list is a powerful tool.
-It doesn’t matter whether you create and keep a digital list using an app or a pen and paper.
+It doesn’t matter whether you create and keep a digital list or a pen and paper.
 What matters is that you create and use your lists every day to help you get and stay organised.
 The following tips will ensure that your to do lists are a successful tool in your organisational toolbox that will help you on those days where brain fog is kicking your ass.

 Keep it short